 A dental check-up before school helps to find and treat potential issues before they become serious.
 Visiting the dentist allows for:

-A visit to the dentist sets your child up for a healthy and successful school year.
+In short, a visit to the dentist sets your child up for a healthy and successful school year.

 When children have toothaches or sore gums, they may: